Skip to main content

 “Better not delay the first child, it may lead to complications.”
 Bina agreed.
 Bondita smiled faintly and looked away.
 She missed Prabha Mashi at these times.
 The ladies made their way to the Thakur Dalan as the priests placed the Kolabou beside the Ganesha idol.

-“It is so unfair on poor Kartik!”
+“It is so unfair to poor Kartik!”
 Batuk shrugged with his hands in his Panjabi pockets “Ganesh has a Kolabou, why is he the bachelor?”
 He made the ladies gather around the Thakur Dalan, making alpona, separating leaves and flowers and preparing the prasad to laugh at his words.

 “Indeed.
 Batuk feels him way too much personally.”
 Bina teased as his brows shot up.